adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/creating-a-points-of-sale-feed.md

 ## Next steps

-After creating your feed file, use the [PointsOfSale XSD](https://bhacstatic.blob.core.windows.net/schemas/point_of_sale.xsd) to validate it.
+After creating your feed file, use the [pointsofsale XSD](https://bhacstatic.blob.core.windows.net/schemas/point_of_sale.xsd) to validate it.

 Ask your account manager to import the feed file.